Park Committee

 The MCA Park VP, elected each January at the MCA Annual Meeting, chairs the Park Committee and acts as liaison between King County Parks and the MCA.
 The Park Committee members act as Stewards who monitor the status of the park, suggest and manage improvements, organize and lead work parties to maintain and enhance the park.
 Several “original” Stewards have volunteered for many years, and the Park Committee is actively seeking new members with all levels of abilities to serve on the Committee and participate in work parties.

-• Chip trails, weed berms around the meadow
+Weed berms and planting beds around the meadow

 Friends of Mirrormont Park